TexasTorque/Crashout-2025/readme.md

 - Perception: vision processing with 2x limelight 3g & localization.
 - Elevator: custom three stage elevator.
 - Claw: shoulder with algae and coral endeffector in one.
+- Pickup: small coral ground pickup for the trough.
 - Climb: deep climber with a single neo.
 - Lights: led strip for driver signaling.